pydicom/dicom-validator/doc/source/validation.rst

 Each attribute is related to a DICOM tag as defined in the DICOM dictionary in PS3.6.
 An attribute definition in the module attribute table comprises:

-* *Attribute Name*: This is actually the name of the related DICOM tag
+* *Attribute Name*: The name of the related DICOM tag
 * *Tag*: The tag ID of the related DICOM tag
-* *Type*: This defines the usage of the tag in the module, simular to the usage of the module itself;
+* *Type*: Defines the usage of the tag in the module, simular to the usage of the module itself;
   the following types are defined:

   * *Type 1*: the attribute is mandatory and must contain a value